JanLenaerts/Kirby-MailChimp/README.md

 That's it, of course you can modify it towards your needs.
 I haven't added any validation, Mailchimp takes care of this.

-You can view the code live (link:http://janlenaerts.me/newsletter text:here title: Jan Lenaerts Newsletter popup:yes) and if you want subscribe to my newsletter.
+You can view the code live [here](http://janlenaerts.me/newsletter "Jan Lenaerts Newsletter"), and if you want you can subscribe to my newsletter there.